 Feedback is essential to ensure growth and development.
 As much as instructions or guidelines are to set a clear structure, understanding, process, and expectations.
 What and who is responsible to receive this feedback, how is it evaluated and decided.
 You do not want to be caught in a situation where feedback is encouraged but there is no process of evaluating and measuring it.
 Rather not give feedback (unless your constant feedback gets the attention of decision-makers)

-By asking these questions (or some of it) will help you get more answers to then enable you to make a more informed decision if this could be your future employer.
+By asking these questions (or some of them) will help you get more answers to then enable you to make a more informed decision if this could be your future employer.